 Our defective drugs lawyers help St. Louis clients with medical malpractice suits.

+St. Louis Defective Drug Lawyer.
 It is really only in recent decades that doctors realized that children’s birth defects could be caused by drugs taken during pregnancy.
 The first major instance of birth defects from defective drugs was recognized in the early 1960s and related to a German drug called Thalidomide.
 The drug was developed as an anticonvulsant, and although it did not work well for that it was thought to be a very safe sedative and was marketed to treat issues like asthma, hypertension, and migraines.
 Tragically, the drug was soon linked to a rash of birth defects ranging from heart disease to misshapen limbs.

-Dixon provides a broad range of legal services.
+The Dixon Injury Firm provides a broad range of legal services.
 This includes personal injury, workers compensation, product liability, and other claims.
 Our St. Louis defective drugs lawyers bring proven legal counsel to clients and their families.
 Please contact us for additional info and a free consultation from our defective drug lawyers.

 The big drug companies in America are raking in money hand over fist.
 The BBC has reported that in one recent year Pfizer, a large American drug company, posted a 49% profit margin.
 That blew away the highest profit margins in other industries, such as banks, auto manufacturers, and the oil and gas industry.
 The profits are troubling.
 As one doctor put it, a company making $3 billion per year on a cancer drug should be able to get by on $2 billion and lower the price of that drug for disease victims.